- Gardening Tips

 The ideal temperatures to maintain inside your greenhouse will be dictated by what plants you have inside.
 From over wintering tropical to starting seeds, remember all plants and seeds have preferred growing and germination requirements.
 This specific information is readily available at your garden center and in numerous publications.

-The DreamHouse and FarmHouse model greenhouses from Flowerhouse, allow you to zip miltiple greenhouses together.
+The FarmHouse model greenhouses from Flowerhouse, allow you to zip miltiple greenhouses together.
 This allows you to create multiple climatic environments.

 The most effective way to heat your Flowerhouse greenhouse is with a small ceramic heater.
 There are numerous models on the market, however we recommend you look for a ceramic heater with the following features.